holographicSol/PySubPlexed/README.md

 Notes:

 PySubPlexed makes many things faster in one line while keeping a program clean that imports PySubPlexed however pure math operations is not what PySubPlexed is great at despite efforts.
-Proper application of PySubPlexed can will yield infinitely faster results in one line.
+Proper application of PySubPlexed can and will yield infinitely faster results in one line.